mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.3.1/release-notes/index.md

 ## Updates

 * Support for configuring Prometheus storage retention.
-* Support for configuring Alertmanager resource footprint (that's CPU and memory).
+* Support for configuring Alertmanager resource footprint (that is CPU and memory).
 * Installable from the Universe.
 * Update SDK to 0.55.2.
 * New logo.

 ## Known limitations

-* Upgrading from v0.3.0 isn't supported now.
+* Upgrading from v0.3.0 is not supported now.
-* Doesn't support loading Prometheus alert rules recursively from a directory.
+* Does not support loading Prometheus alert rules recursively from a directory.

 # Version v0.3.0